📍 Bolt Help / Products / Bolt Ignite 🔥 / API V3 Implementation

 Implement the Merchant Callback APIs

-The Merchant Callback API is a custom implementation that you must build on your cart platform, that Bolt will send requests to in relation to as part of the shopper lifecycle.
+The Merchant Callback APIs are custom implementations that you must build on your cart platform, that Bolt will send requests to in relation to as part of the shopper lifecycle.

 Build the Get Account Endpoint